Casa Rosada

 Buenos Aires: City Highlights Guided Tour with Transfer

 On this 3-hour tour, you’ll have the opportunity to see the main site of Buenos Aires.
 Begin at the Plaza de Mayo or May Square, the site of the most important historical events since the city’s founding.
 Your guide will show you the most important buildings and monuments and tell you about the square’s history.
 Then enjoy Avenida de Mayo (May Avenue) and marvel at the atmosphere of San Telmo, the oldest residential neighborhood in Buenos Aires.
 Walk along its cobble-stoned streets and explore its antique shops and picturesque buildings.
 Feel the beat of the original Argentinian tango in the neighborhood of La Boca.
 Walk along Caminito Street and watch the dancers and browse the shops.
 See the mythical Boca Juniors soccer stadium.
 Experience the modernization of the city as you travel along Madero Port and see its docks that are home to large office buildings and an array of dining venues.
-Pass through the Retiro neighborhood and then on to Palermo, the most exclusive residential area in Buenos Aires.
-Later, at your last stop, visit one of the most beautiful neighborhoods in Buenos Aires, el Barrio de Recoleta.
+Pass through the Retiro neighborhood and later, at your last stop, visit one of the most beautiful neighborhoods in Buenos Aires, el Barrio de Recoleta.

 Buenos Aires: North or South Buenos Aires Bike Tour